hydrz/sraph/.github/instructions/go.instructions.md

 - Follow Go best practices for readability, maintainability, and simplicity.
 - Use standard libraries and idiomatic Go patterns.
 - Keep the order of implementation methods consistent with the order in the interface definition.
+- Use `TODO` comments to indicate areas that need improvement or further work.

 # Go Testing Guidelines